sartography/SpiffWorkflow/README.md

 ## Releases

-Be sure to edit the conf.py, and update the release tag: doc/conf.py New versions of SpiffWorkflow are automatically published to PyPi whenever a maintainer of our GitHub repository creates a new release on  GitHub.
+Be sure to edit the conf.py, and update the release tag: doc/conf.py And also edit setup.py and assure that has the same release tag.
+New versions of SpiffWorkflow are automatically published to PyPi whenever a maintainer of our GitHub repository creates a new release on  GitHub.
 This is managed through GitHub's actions.
 The configuration of which can be